Government PNT Initiatives for Critical Infrastructure Resilience

 Europe

-The EU owns and operates Galileo (a GNSS constellation) and the European Geostationary Navigation Overlay Service (EGNOS), a satellite-based augmentation system (SBAS) that enhances the accuracy and reliability of Galileo and other GNSS.
+The European Union owns and operates Galileo (a GNSS constellation) and the European Geostationary Navigation Overlay Service (EGNOS), a satellite-based augmentation system (SBAS) that enhances the accuracy and reliability of Galileo and other GNSS.

 EU members have committed to a thorough evaluation of Complementary PNT (C-PNT) technologies.
 The European Commission’s Joint Research Center (JRC) and the Directorate-General for Defence Industry and Space (DG DEFIS) work together on matters impacting the EU PNT ecosystem, including C-PNT.